stefjnl/SemanticKernelFunctionCaller/README.md

-# ChatCompletionService - Enterprise AI Chat Application
+# SemanticKernelFunctionCaller - Enterprise AI Chat Application

 This project is an enterprise-grade AI chat application built with .NET 9, Clean Architecture, and .NET Aspire.
 It provides a unified interface for interacting with multiple AI providers while maintaining a clean, scalable, and maintainable codebase.